Export to other environments

 If there are limited options for export, this section will detail the available locations and any restrictions on using those (such as the size of the table being exported).
 These restrictions are enforced automatically when you try to take actions within the system.

-Learn more in the Work with data in a project guide.
+Learn more in the Work with data in a workflow guide.

 If you would like to export the entire table, you can skip this step.